AndyKirsch/pulsar-repro/README.md

 A demonstration in behavior changes between the pulsar 2.10 client and the pulsar 2.11 client when mixing regex consumers and partitions.
+Assumes a running pulsar cluster locally via docker with a `9090:8080` port mapping.

 Running
 `sbt oldVersion/IntegrationTest/test`